foroozf001/Android/README.md

 # Android

-This repository is collection of some Android applications built in Android Studio.
+This repository is a collection of Android applications built in Android Studio for personal use.